Blast Tyrant: Basket of Eggs and other reissues

+In 2011, Blast Tyrant was reissued with a bonus disk of 10 tracks, half being acoustic versions of past Clutch songs such as The Regulator and Tight Like That (originally appearing on Clutch's self titled album).
 Tracks 1–4 were recorded between September 2010 and January 2011; track 5 was live in a Milwaukee radio station in 2001; tracks 6-10 were recorded in July 2002 and are known as the "Polar Bear Lair Demos", of which 6, 7 and 10 are previously unreleased tracks by the band.